ngacho/CliffWalkingSolutions/model-free/td/td_trace/td_trace.md

 In TD(1), we do not need the end of the episode.
 We can update all the previous states online

 This ensures an early convergence and learning is faster.

+For numbers, running a 1,000,000 epochs shows that convergence for td_trace is at 393694.